Guidance has changed from 17 May

 At garages, petrol stations and motorway services, try to keep your distance from other people and, if possible, pay by contactless.
 Follow guidance on the use of face coverings.
 Where possible, check in using the NHS COVID-19 app if you enter a venue that has an official NHS COVID-19 QR code poster at the entrance.
 Alternatively, you can provide your contact details.

-- You must wear a face covering over your nose and mouth when using taxis or private hire vehicles.
-A taxi driver or private hire vehicle operator may be entitled to refuse to accept you if you do not wear a face covering , unless you’re exempt.
+You must wear a face covering when using taxis or private hire vehicles.
+You will be breaking the law if you fail to do so and could be fined.
+A taxi driver or private hire vehicle operator will be entitled to refuse to accept you if you do not wear a face covering, unless you are exempt from this requirement.

 Follow the advice of the operator and driver.
 For example, you may be asked to sit in the back left-hand seat if travelling alone.
 You may want to check with your taxi or private hire operator before travelling if they have put any additional measures in place.

-- Always wash your hands for at least 20 seconds or sanitise your hands before and after your journey.
+When finishing your journey, wash your hands for at least 20 seconds or sanitise your hands as soon as possible.

 Latest travel updates